 The American Labrador is a working bred strain of the world’s most popular breed.
-They tend to have a slimmer build, an enthusiastic active personality and be heavier than their English cousins.
+They tend to have a slimmer build, an enthusiastic, active temperament and weigh more than their English cousins.

-The terms American Labrador and English Labrador often come up when discussing one of the world’s most popular dog breeds.
+The terms American Labrador and English Labrador often come up when talking about one of the world’s most popular dog breeds.

-Both of these dogs are Labrador Retrievers, but when viewed side by side you’ll notice definite variations in their physical appearance.
+Both of these dogs are Labrador Retrievers.
+But when viewed side by side you’ll notice some variations in their physical looks.

 American Labrador Vs English Labrador